 Is breast fat transfer safe?

 - Yes, breast fat grafting is considered safe and effective.
 Since it makes use of your own body fat rather than a silicon implant, the risk of complications and further surgery is low.
+Read more about The Benefits of Fat Transfer vs using Breast Implants.

 Is fat transfer painful?